-The Town Council is made up of 13 elected councillors and has four committees, and three sub-committees.
+The Town Council is made up of 13 elected councillors and has three committees, and three sub-committees.
 Councillors are all volunteers from the community who care about Diss and making it the best place it can be!

 WHO DOES WHAT?

-As well as Councillors, the Council employs fourteen staff across the administrative and maintenance teams, led by the Town Clerk Deborah Sarson.
-The Town Clerk is like a Chief Executive.
+As well as councillors, the Council employs fourteen staff across the administrative and maintenance teams, led by the Town Clerk Sarah Richards.
 As the Proper Officer of the Council, the Clerk is responsible for ensuring that the instructions of the Council are carried out.
 The Clerk also advises the Council on the formation of policies, ensures effective decision making and provides strategic direction.

-The Council is led by the Town Mayor who is elected each year at the Annual Meeting of Council in May.
+The Council is led by the Town Mayor & Council Leader who are elected each year at the Annual Meeting of Council in May.
 The Town Mayor chairs Full Council meetings and attends civic engagements and other functions as the Council’s representative.
 If you would like the Mayor to attend an event, please send an invitation to the Town Council Offices, here.

-Diss Town Council also elects a Council Leader, who is responsible for leading the Council in the delivery of the Strategy Plan.
+The Council Leader is responsible for delivering on the Strategy Plan.
 They work closely with the Town Clerk on a day-to-day basis to help ensure the smooth running of the Council.